Skip to Content

 Those tasks live on the Member Resource page, with step-by-step guidance for designees and current members.
 You will find help there for:

-• Paying your designation renewal, PM dues, or Corporate Membership dues
+• Paying your designation renewal or membership dues

 • Reinstating a lapsed designation